IsaaacLim/42cursus-get_next_line/README.md

-Submitted, waiting for results
+115/115

-There was leaks for invalid fd input of >= static char *arr size.
-Made changes to my bonus.c after submittion
+There was leaks for invalid fd input, whereby  fd >= arr_size *for static char[arr_size]* Made changes to my bonus.c after submittion